ashokitschool/DevOps-Documents/Jenkins+Docker+K8S.md

 - **Stage-4 : Push Docker Image to Registry** <br/>
 - **Stage-5 : Trigger CD Job** <br/>

-# Step-11 : Create Jenkins CD Pipeline #
+# Step - 11 : Create Jenkins CD Pipeline #

 - **Stage-1 : Clone k8s manifestfiles** <br/>
 - **Stage-2 : Deploy app in k8s eks cluster** <br/>
 - **Stage-3 : Send confirmatin email** <br/>

-# Step-12 : Trigger Jenkins CI Job #
+# Step - 12 : Trigger Jenkins CI Job #
 - **CI Job will execute all the stages and it will trigger CD Job** <br/>
 - **CD Job will fetch docker image and it will deploy on cluster** <br/>

-# Step-13 : Access Application in Browser #
+# Step - 13 : Access Application in Browser #
 - **We should be able to access our application** <br/>
 URL : http://Node-public-ip:NodePort/context-path